mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 Needless to say these heatmaps can be a bit of Rorshock.
 A legend can be found at the bottom left corner of the heat map.

-Now let\'s calculate the similarity of the membership and structure found in the 24 communities and visualize those similarities in a heatmap with the [ jaccard](jclass) and [thetayc](thetayc) coefficients.
+Now let's calculate the similarity of the membership and structure found in the 24 communities and visualize those similarities in a heatmap with the [ jaccard](jclass) and [thetayc](thetayc) coefficients.
 We will do this with the